fluxcd/flux2/docs/guides/installation.md

 ## Bootstrap

-Using the `flux bootstrap` command you can install the toolkit on a Kubernetes cluster and configure it to manage itself from a Git repository.
+Using the `flux bootstrap` command you can install Flux on a Kubernetes cluster and configure it to manage itself from a Git repository.

-The bootstrap creates a Git repository if one doesn't exist and commits the toolkit components manifests to the main branch.
+The bootstrap creates a Git repository if one doesn't exist and commits the Flux components manifests to the main branch.
 Then it configures the target cluster to synchronize with that repository by setting up SSH deploy keys.

-If the toolkit components are present on the cluster, the bootstrap command will perform an upgrade if needed.
+If the Flux components are present on the cluster, the bootstrap command will perform an upgrade if needed.
 The bootstrap is idempotent, it's safe to run the command as many times as you want.

 You can choose what components to install and for which cluster with: